iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 :::

-Throughout the realms of mathematics, symmetries are known for producing invariants because by preserving a set, they end up preserving some simple function related to it.
+Throughout the realms of mathematics, symmetries are known for producing invariants because, by preserving a set, they end up preserving some simple function related to it.
 Rotations conserve inner products and lengths, translations preserve the differences, etc.
 So, what is the invariant associated with stochastic matrices?
 As you might expect from the discussion before,